PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 $ ncu-ui my_report_*.ncu-rep
 ```

-# nvprof

-This is the older NVIDIA profiler.
-It has been replaced by the combination of nsys and nsys-ui.

 # line_prof for Python Profiling

 The [line_prof](https://researchcomputing.princeton.edu/python-profiling) tool provides profiling info for each line of a function.
 It is easy to use and it can be used for Python codes that run on CPUs and/or GPUs.